jjasont/jjasont.github.io/_pages/about.md

 ## Who are you?
 Hello, visitor!
 Welcome to my humble site.

-My name is Jason Tanuwijaya, usually called JT are jay.
+My name is Jason Tanuwijaya, usually called JT or jay.

 In case you're wondering how old I am, I born in the year of Fire Rat :fire::mouse:.
 Do the research, padawan.